The Search for Madge

 Regular readers know that MadgesHatbox is named in honor of my grandmother Madge Beals Meredith who was a milliner in her younger days.
 Little did I know, when I made that decision, an adventure was in store.
 A chance remark led me to try to find a hat shop Madge opened in Scooba, Mississippi in 1917.
 You can read about my journey here, in a seven-part series.

 Along the way, I have met many amazing people from Kansas to Mississippi but the most amazing of them all is Miss Thelma, the heart and soul of Scooba.

 On September 9, 2013, Scooba celebrated Thelma McConnell Day.
-The highlight of the many honors and accolades that day was the naming the archives at the Tubb-May Library at East Mississippi Community College in her honor.
+The highlight of the many honors and accolades that day was the naming of the archives at the Tubb-May Library at East Mississippi Community College in her honor.
 The archives are now officially the Thelma Briggs McConnell Archives.
-As the historian of Scooba and a writer of many books on the region no other honor could have been as special as this one.
+As the historian of Scooba and a writer of many books on the region, no other honor could have been as special as this one.

 At age 96, Miss T is still a newspaper columnist for the Kemper County Messenger and when last we met she had begun work on a cookbook containing all of her famous recipes.

 Life has a very funny way of working and I feel so blessed that the spirit of my Madge led me to meet and become friends with this remarkable woman.
 And as a bonus, she let me have a couple of her favorite recipes and said I could share them with you.

 - Mozzarella cheese, sliced